nyukers/Powershell/WinForms/README.md

 # RcViewer starter
 RcViewer3 is a GUI for CmRcViewer.exe utility of MS SCCM.
-Hosts.csv is contains list of your hosts, CmRcViewerSessions.log is logfile of RcViewer's sessions.
+Hosts.csv is contains list of your targets, CmRcViewerSessions.log is log of RcViewer's sessions.
+C:\Windows\CCM\Logs\CmRcService.log is system's log of MS CmRcViewer.
 Project was compiled by SAPIEN Powershell Studio 2022. http://nyukers.blogspot.com/2015/10/remote-control-tool-ms-sccm-as.html

-(C)opyright, 2022.
+Nyukers (C)opyright, 2022.